dongguaguaguagua/zhihu_obsidian/README.md

 ![new_draft](./imgs/new_draft.jpg)

-The created markdown file have three properties:
+The created markdown file have three frontmatters:

 - `zhihu_title`: default `untitled`, you may change it before publish.
 - `zhihu_topics`: default none, you should add some, it is also **required**.